jweisber/ergonaut/README.md

     + Area editors are not shown authors' identities.
     + Authors are not shown their referees' or area editor's identities.
     + Referees are not shown authors' identities.
-* Four decisions about a subbmission are available:
+* Four decisions about a submission are possible:
     + Accept
     + Minor revisions
     + Major revisions